 A while ago, we have described an easy and fast way to transfer and share files over Internet using Trasnfer.sh web service.
 Today, we are going to discuss a similar tool called PSiTransfer.
-It is a simple and open source file sharing utility used to share our files locally or globally.
-It’s an alternative to paid services like Dropbox and WeTransfer.
+It is a simple and open source file sharing utility used to share our files locally or globally from Linux.
+It's an alternative to paid services like Dropbox and WeTransfer.
 Unlike transfer.sh, it is not a website.
 It is actually a self-hosted file sharing platform.
 You can deploy it on your home system to share files over local area network.
 Or, you can deploy it on a VPS or Cloud, so that you can access or share your files from anywhere, using any Internet-enabled device.
-Since it comes with built-in web server, you don’t need to deploy any other extra software.
+Since it comes with built-in web server, you don't need to deploy any other extra software.
 All you need is just a web browser to access or share your stuffs.

 Concerning about features, we can list the following: